AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

     powerpc-vxworks-gnatls -v --RTS=kernel | grep adalib

+  This command gives the path to :file:`rts-kernel` directory.

-  To find where the :file:`rts-kernel` directory is located and then copy this directory to the |SPARK| installation, under :file:`<spark-install>/share/spark/runtimes`, for example using `bash` syntax:
+  You then need to copy (or make a symbolic link under Unix with `ln -s` or under Windows with `mklink /D`) this directory to the |SPARK| installation, under :file:`<spark-install>/share/spark/runtimes`, removing the trailing `rts-` in the name.
+For example using `bash` syntax:

   .. code-block:: sh

     cp -pr $(dirname $(powerpc-vxworks-gnatls -v --RTS=kernel | grep adalib)) \
-      <spark-install>/share/spark/runtimes
+      <spark-install>/share/spark/runtimes/kernel

   Then if not already present in your project file, you can then add the following: